forderud/MiniCOM/README.md

 Developed due to lack of knowledge of any better alternatives.
 Please contact the author if you're aware of any better alternative, and he'll be happy to scrap this project.
 I'm hoping that Microsoft [xlang](https://github.com/microsoft/xlang) or a similar project will eventually replace this project, but cross-platform support have so far been postponed.

 ### Design goals
-* Support simple COM classes implemented in ATL.
+* Support most COM classes implemented in ATL.
 * Support most automation-compatible types, so that the same COM classes can be directly accessed from C# and Python (using [comtypes](https://pythonhosted.org/comtypes/)) on Windows without any language wrappers or proxy/stub DLLs for marshaling.
-* Compatiblity with clang and gcc.
-* Compatibility with Linux, Mac, iOS and Android.

 ### Platform support
 The following operating systems are currently supported: